Alphabet Inc. (NASDAQ:GOOGL) is Harvest Fund Management Co. Ltd’s 8th Largest Position

 Harvest Fund Management Co.
-Ltd lowered its position in Alphabet Inc. (NASDAQ:GOOGL) by 0.5% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Ltd lessened its stake in shares of Alphabet Inc. (NASDAQ:GOOGL) by 0.5% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 18,943 shares of the information services provider’s stock after selling 93 shares during the quarter.
-Alphabet accounts for approximately 2.9% of Harvest Fund Management Co.
-Ltd’s holdings, making the stock its 8th biggest holding.
+Alphabet makes up approximately 2.9% of Harvest Fund Management Co.
+Ltd’s holdings, making the stock its 8th largest holding.
 Harvest Fund Management Co.
-Ltd’s holdings in Alphabet were worth $33,200,000 at the end of the most recent quarter.
+Ltd’s holdings in Alphabet were worth $33,200,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently made changes to their positions in the company.
-Kinloch Capital LLC purchased a new stake in Alphabet during the 4th quarter worth about $28,000.
-Sageworth Trust Co increased its position in Alphabet by 900.0% during the 3rd quarter.
-Sageworth Trust Co now owns 20 shares of the information services provider’s stock worth $29,000 after purchasing an additional 18 shares in the last quarter.
-ForthRight Wealth Management LLC purchased a new stake in Alphabet during the 4th quarter worth about $32,000.
-Cowa LLC purchased a new stake in Alphabet during the 4th quarter worth about $38,000.
-Finally, Cypress Point Wealth Management LLC purchased a new stake in Alphabet during the 4th quarter worth about $39,000.
-Institutional investors and hedge funds own 33.79% of the company’s stock.
+A number of other institutional investors also recently bought and sold shares of GOOGL.
+Corundum Group Inc. grew its holdings in shares of Alphabet by 3.0% in the 4th quarter.
+Corundum Group Inc. now owns 174 shares of the information services provider’s stock worth $305,000 after purchasing an additional 5 shares during the last quarter.
+McIlrath & Eck LLC grew its holdings in shares of Alphabet by 1.0% in the 3rd quarter.
+McIlrath & Eck LLC now owns 623 shares of the information services provider’s stock worth $913,000 after purchasing an additional 6 shares during the last quarter.
+Family Firm Inc. grew its holdings in shares of Alphabet by 1.9% in the 4th quarter.
+Family Firm Inc. now owns 319 shares of the information services provider’s stock worth $551,000 after purchasing an additional 6 shares during the last quarter.
+Aries Wealth Management grew its holdings in shares of Alphabet by 0.5% in the 4th quarter.
+Aries Wealth Management now owns 1,196 shares of the information services provider’s stock worth $2,150,000 after purchasing an additional 6 shares during the last quarter.
+Finally, Manchester Financial Inc. grew its holdings in shares of Alphabet by 4.1% in the 4th quarter.
+Manchester Financial Inc. now owns 153 shares of the information services provider’s stock worth $268,000 after purchasing an additional 6 shares during the last quarter.
+Hedge funds and other institutional investors own 33.79% of the company’s stock.

-A number of research firms recently commented on GOOGL.
-Stifel Nicolaus reiterated a “hold” rating and set a $2,025.00 price objective (up previously from $1,700.00) on shares of Alphabet in a research report on Tuesday, February 2nd.
-Raymond James lifted their price objective on Alphabet from $1,800.00 to $2,440.00 and gave the stock an “outperform” rating in a research report on Wednesday, February 3rd.
-Cowen restated an “outperform” rating on shares of Alphabet in a report on Wednesday, February 3rd.
-Pivotal Research reaffirmed a “buy” rating on shares of Alphabet in a research note on Wednesday, February 3rd.
-Finally, Smith Barney Citigroup lifted their price objective on Alphabet from $1,600.00 to $2,000.00 in a research note on Tuesday, November 3rd.
-Three analysts have rated the stock with a hold rating and forty have assigned a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $2,059.56.
+Several research firms have recently weighed in on GOOGL.
+William Blair reaffirmed an “outperform” rating on shares of Alphabet in a report on Tuesday, February 2nd.
+Needham & Company LLC upped their price target on shares of Alphabet from $1,800.00 to $2,500.00 and gave the stock a “buy” rating in a research report on Wednesday, February 3rd.
+They noted that the move was a valuation call.
+Royal Bank of Canada upped their price target on shares of Alphabet from $1,700.00 to $1,900.00 and gave the stock an “outperform” rating in a research report on Friday, October 30th.
+Moffett Nathanson upped their price target on shares of Alphabet from $1,900.00 to $2,100.00 in a research report on Friday, January 15th.
+Finally, Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Alphabet in a research report on Wednesday, February 3rd.
+Three equities research analysts have rated the stock with a hold rating and forty have issued a buy rating to the company’s stock.
+Alphabet currently has an average rating of “Buy” and a consensus price target of $2,059.56.

 Alphabet Inc provides online advertising services in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It offers performance and brand advertising services.
 The company operates through Google and Other Bets segments.
 The Google segment offers products, such as Ads, Android, Chrome, Google Cloud, Google Maps, Google Play, Hardware, Search, and YouTube, as well as technical infrastructure.